Revised: February 23, 2021 (click here for printable PDF)

 Section VI.
 Meetings

 The Faculty Senate shall meet in regular session at least once each month during the academic year, at a time and a place to be determined by the Chair of the Executive Committee, the President, and the Dean in consultation with each other.
+The Senate President shall preside.
+In the President’s absence, the President-elect shall preside.
 At each regular meeting, the Dean or the Dean's deputy will address the Senate regarding matters of interest to it and to the Faculty at large.
+Special meetings and any scheduled votes may be held remotely via audio-visual technology when necessary or desired.

 The Executive Committee, the President, or the Dean shall have authority to convene special sessions of the Senate.
 A special session will be called by the President upon receiving a written petition signed by fifteen members of the Senate.